Watch Ramon Salazar's detailed finger movements when he says "I have...absolute control."

-The stag's heads mounted on the wall in various place in the Castle seem a callback to the stag head in the aquarium room in the first Resident Evil.
+The stag's heads mounted on the wall in various places in the Castle seem a callback to the stag head in the aquarium room in the first Resident Evil.

 Salazar becoming a giant plant thing that Leon must fight is a shoutout to Plant 42 in the original game.
 "Looks like we got to therootof the problem. - Chris.

 Which itself was a shoutout to the underground tree that was the source of all the trouble in the first Alone In The Dark 1992 game.

 Del Lago is a combination of the giant snake Yawn in Resident Evil and the giant crocodile in Resident Evil 2.

 The dining hall with the paintings and clues is a shoutout to the previous painting puzzles in the first Resident Evil and Code: Veronica games.
 This really helps set the player up for the ambush.

 And, of course, it references the Dining Hall in the original mansion in the first game.